harleypig/dotvim/docs/GLOBAL.md

 ## Plugins

 Plugins enhance Vim's functionality.
 They should be considered for their additional features beyond native Vim capabilities.
 If a plugin also manages Vim settings for convenience, that is acceptable but not the primary reason for its use.

-CoC provides real-time features like linting and auto-completion, while ALE focuses on asynchronous linting and auto-fixing tasks such as 'format on save'.
+CoC provides real-time, or 'as you type', features like linting and auto-completion, while ALE focuses on asynchronous linting and auto-fixing tasks such as 'format on save'.
 Ensure changes maintain this distinction.

 ### CoC